 Requestor

 A requestor is someone who puts in a request for work and is not involved in other workflows in the software.
-They are also able to coordinate on revisions, updates and progress of the work request.
+They are also able to coordinate on revisions, updates, and the progress of the work request.
 The key workflows for a requestor include:

 - Submitting work requests for maintenance, repairs, or replacements of equipment or machinery malfunctions